aaronpk/draft-parecki-oauth-metadata-for-nested-flows/draft-parecki-oauth-metadata-for-nested-flows.md

 ## Client Authentication

+Because the parameters defined by this specification are not pre-registered at the Identity Provider, the Identity Provider is trusting the Authorization Server with the values provided in the request.

-The Authorization Server acting as an OAuth client to the Identity Provider SHOULD
+For this reason, the Authorization Server MUST be a confidential client and use some form of client authentication to the Identity Provider.

 ## Confidentiality